cyrilverloop/codingame/README.md

 ## Time limit

-The maximum time allowed for a puzzle may differ from CodinGame.
+The maximum time allowed may differ from CodinGame.